VolkMicro/wb-sla-infra/README.md

 Default login: `admin` / `adminpassword`, token `admintoken`.
 Update these values in `docker-compose.yml` to secure your deployment.

+The container also creates a `services` bucket and writes a token with read/write access to `influxdb/services-token.json` for other services to use.

 ### Step 2 – Grafana
 ```bash
 docker compose up -d grafana